slemus9/plfa/part1/Naturals.md

 To increase a bitstring by 1, we evaluate the following 3 cases

-- `inc ⟨⟩`: if the bitstring is empty, the number should be 1
+- `inc ⟨⟩`: if the bitstring is empty, the next number should be 1

 ```agda
 inc ⟨⟩ = ⟨⟩ I